 - The Deep Learning Versatile Platform (DLVP) enables the translation of visual input into digital data.
 This allows complex traffic monitoring to improve road safety and optimize traffic flows.
 When choosing a cloud deployment up to 25% CO2e emissions can be avoided.

 - The Green Gantry made from timber wood is an environmentally-friendly alternative to conventional steel gantries.
-For a typical gantry span of 35m, 53t CO2e can be saved.
+For a typical span of 35m, per gantry approximately 30t CO2e can be avoided by replacing steel.

 - The Geo Location Platform (GLP) enables satellite tolling, road user charging and location-based business applications for public authorities and toll/fleet service providers and is available as a Cloud solution.
 According to a Microsoft study, when an Azure cloud-based deployment is chosen, 72% – to 98% of CO2e emissions can be avoided compared to an on-premise solution.

-- Our refurbishment service for On-Board Units allows the re-use of electronic components of used On-Board Units up to four times, which reduces the total product carbon footprint by 43%.
+- Our refurbishment service for On-Board Units allows the re-use of electronic components of used On-Board Units up to four times, which reduces the total product carbon footprint by more than 40%.
 Are you interested in the refurbishment service?

 Our contribution to the UN Sustainable Development Goals